We earn commissions from brands listed on this site, which influences how listings are presented.

 • Trial period45 days

 Audicus requests that you submit Audicus’s online hearing test results or a third-party audiogram to get a personalized recommendation and custom programming.
 Some Audicus models are more expensive than some other hearing aids, but Audicus offers multiple long-term hearing aid repair, cleaning, and support services as well as lower-priced models.
-You can finance its products with Affirm or CareCredit, or join its Audicus Membership program and get hearing aids and support for life for a monthly fee.
+You can finance its products with Allegro or CareCredit, or join its Audicus Membership program and get hearing aids and support for life for a monthly fee.

 Pros